UdoGerhards/Nodejs-annotations/README.md

 The library provides also the possiblity to visualize your application context but this feature is currently under development and not ready for use at the moment.

+## Remark

+The project is under heavy development currently!
+Contents might change from time to time.
+Due to this the lib should not be used in projects other than development!

 ## Further documentation

 Please have a look at the provided [tests](https://github.com/UdoGerhards/DIAnnotations/tree/master/test) to see how to use the different annotations.